Alex Pennie: Decimals (2008–2009)

 After leaving the band Pennie moved for a short time to the US where he was supposedly working with a new punk band.
 However, months later his new project was announced: an indie-electro band Decimals, for which Pennie provides lead vocals.
 Decimals lasted till late 2009.

 Goodtime Boys (2009–2015)

-The Goodtime Boys were founded in 2009, a British punk–emo band, consisting of Alexander (vocals), Casey (drums), Samuel (electric guitar), Lewin Johns (guitar) and Leigh McAndrew (E-Bass).
+The Goodtime Boys were founded in 2009, a British punk–emo band, consisting of Alexander (vocals), Casey McHale (drums), Samuel Phipps (guitar), Lewis Johns (guitar) and Leigh McAndrew (bass).

 The group released their debut album What's Left to Let Me Go in 2012 on Bridge Nine Records.
 They previously published two EPs: "Are We Now, Or Have We Ever Been" (2011, Tangled Talk Records) and "Every Landscape" (2012, Bridge Nine Records).
 In 2013 they made a joint EP with the American emo band Self Defense Family on Palm Reader Records.
 The second album Rain was released in May 2014.

 The group toured Europe with Landscapes, More Than Life, Caspian and Defeater.
 On 6 January 2015, the group announced its dissolution.